bingeli1212/nitrile-preview/doc/DOC-diagram.md

   multiple "moved points", but rather a single moved point that is the last operation.

+# Setting the 'lasthints'

+There is an internal variable named 'lasthints' that holds the last hints designated by the user.
+To set this variable, use the "hints:" directive.

-+ [hints:1]
++ hints:1

-  The [hints:1] directive will set the current 'hints' to a value that is '1'.
+  The "hints:1" directive will set the 'lasthints' to 1.
+The value after the colon is expected to be an integer that is bitwise OR'ed value of hint flags.
+See the section "Hint Flags" for more information.

-  This hints will be assigned to next point encountered in the path.
+  The value held by the 'lasthints' variable will be assigned to next available path point and will be cleared immediately after the assignment has completed.

-# Changing the 'lastpt' of a path
+# Saving 'lastpt'

-Note that for each action command operation, there is a value called 'lastpt' which expresses the current point.
-It is automatically assigned whenever a point is moved, drawn a line, a Bezier curve, etc., after which the 'lastpt' is updated to hold the value of the new destination.
+Note that for each action command operation, there is a variable called 'lastpt' that holds the value of the last assigned path point.
+It is automatically updated whenever a point is moved, drawn a line, a Bezier curve, an arc curve, etc.  The 'lastpt' can be considered akin to the concept of "current point".

-In addition, the 'lastpt' is expected to persist between two action commands, such that the second action command immediate can expected to have the same 'lastpt' as the last 'lastpt' of the previous action command.
+In addition, the 'lastpt' is expected to persist between two action commands, such that when a new action command is encountered it automatically load the last known 'lastpt' of the previous command line.

-However, the 'lastpt' can also be saved to a path, retored from a previous path, etc.
+At any time, the 'lastpt' can be saved to a path by the "save:" directive.

 + save:a

-  This is to save the current 'lastpt' as a separate path named 'a' or 'b', and can later be retrieved by 'load'.

-+ lastpt:a

-  This is to restore the current 'lastpt' to a point that starts the path 'a'.
+  This is to save the current 'lastpt' to a new path named 'a'.
-  Note that even when the 'lastpt' is changed, this operation itself does not export any path points.
-To generate a path point a relative operation such as a 'm', 'h', 'v', or 'l' will need to be issued, whose exported path position is now based off the value of the new 'lastpt'.
+  This new path will only have a single path point in it.

-# Setting the 'offset' during a path construction
+# Setting 'offset'

-During a path construction, there is an 'offset' such that when set to something other than (0,0), will cause all absolute points and points from reading a path variable and path function to undergo translation.
-This feature allows for a quick "translation" effect that would apply to the entire path.
+During a path construction, there is an variable named 'offset' which holds a set of two numbers.
+It serves to "translate" the constructed path if it is set to something other than (0,0).
+For example, if this variable is current holding two integers that are (1,1), then all points will be moved one grid unit to the left and upwards.

-The alternative without this approach would have to be to first save the constructed path to a temporary path variable using the 'path' command, and then does it again using the '&translate{...}' path function.
-Following is a example that would construct a path that is (1,1) ~ (3,1) ~ (1,3)
+This variable can be changed in several different ways.
+The first way is to use the "left:", "right:", "up:", and "down:" directives.

     path a = right:1 up:1 (0,0) ~ (2,0) ~ (0,2)

-Following is another example that does not use 'offset'.

-    path a = (0,0) ~ (2,0) ~ (0,2)
-    path a = &translate{&a,1,1}

-Unlike 'lastpt', the 'offset' of each path construction is not carried over to the new action command.
-Following is a set of directives that allows the current 'offset' value to be set or changed.
-When not set, the 'offset' is assumed to be (0,0).
+The resulting path of the previous command will produce path similar to (1,1) ~ (3,1) ~ (1,3).
+When a command line is first started, the 'offset' is set to (0,0).

 + left:2
 + right:2